-Regulated T&D Electric Revenue increased by \$33 million primarily due to:
+Regulated T&D Electric Revenue increased by \$47 million primarily due to:

-- An increase of \$19 million due to electric distribution base rate increases in the District of Columbia effective April 2014 and in Maryland effective July 2014. - An increase of \$8 million due to an EmPower Maryland rate increase effective February 2014 (which is substantially offset by a corresponding increase in Depreciation and Amortization). - An increase of \$2 million due to customer growth in 2015, primarily in the residential class. - An increase of \$2 million in transmission revenue rates effective June 1, 2014 related to increases in transmission plant investment and operating expenses, partially offset by the establishment of a reserve related to the FERC ROE complaint. - An increase of \$1 million in capacity revenue as a result of expanding Maryland demand side management programs (which is partially offset in Depreciation and Amortization).
+- An increase of \$18 million due to electric distribution base rate increases in the District of Columbia effective April 2014 and in Maryland effective July 2014. - An increase of \$18 million due to EmPower Maryland rate increases effective February 2014 and 2015 (which is substantially offset by a corresponding increase in Depreciation and Amortization). - An increase of \$3 million in capacity revenue as a result of expanding Maryland demand side management programs (which is partially offset in Depreciation and Amortization). - An increase of \$3 million due to customer growth in 2015, primarily in the residential class. - An increase of \$2 million in transmission revenue rates effective June 1, 2014 related to increases in transmission plant investment and operating expenses, partially offset by the establishment of a reserve related to the FERC ROE complaints.